razi-rais/microservices/reference-material/arm-templates/ReadMe.md

 Azure ARM template that creates Azure Windows Server 2016 VM with following software installed:

 * Windows Server 2016
-* Windows Containers (NOTE: This template only install native Windows containers and does not support Docker Linux containers.
+* Windows Containers - Docker Engine and Docker Compose (NOTE: This template only install native Windows containers and does not support Docker Linux containers.
 If you need Docker   Linux containers use the ARM template below that install Docker for Windows - it does require nested virtualization)
 * Chocolatey
 * Putty
 * Node